gcurtin84/MSDS692_X41_Data-Science-Practicum-I/README.md

 ## Project Design

 To keep this project simple I focused on the QB position.
-The dataset was created by web-scraping from [fftoday.com](http://fftoday.com/stats/playerstats.php?Season=2018&GameWeek=1&PosID=10&LeagueID=)

-## Stats Dataset
+This project is designed to be a proof of concept rather than a fully functional tool.
+The dataset used for training and testing the machine learning models was created by web-scraping from [fftoday.com](http://fftoday.com/stats/playerstats.php?Season=2018&GameWeek=1&PosID=10&LeagueID=).
+Two categorical machine learning models where used to predict fantasy points: SVM and KNN.
+Instead of predicting a specific score for each player I separated FPTS into two categories.
+In my [YouTube presentation](www.youtube.com), I show how the resulting models can be used to make predictions and select players for a lineup.

 ## EDA - Stats Dataset

-## Projections Dataset

 ## EDA - Stats Dataset